-5.7 Chaincode for Developers
+6.7 Chaincode for Developers

-5.7.1 What is Chaincode?
+6.7.1 What is Chaincode?

-Chaincode is a program, written in Go, node.js, that implements a prescribed interface.
-Eventually, other programming languages such as Java, will be supported.
+Chaincode is a program, written in Go, node.js, or Java that implements a prescribed interface.
 Chaincode runs in a secured Docker container isolated from the endorsing peer process.
 Chaincode initializes and manages the ledger state through transactions submitted by applications.